Andres-AM/TFScrappeR/README.md

 This project relies on the following R packages:

-- dplyr: utilized for data manipulation
+- dplyr: for data manipulation
-- rvest: employed for web scraping
+- rvest: for web scraping
+- polite: for responsible web scraping
-- purr: utilized for automating processes
+- purr: for automating processes

 ## How to run it

 Execute the complete TF_webscrapping.R script to fetch the most recent case laws from the Swiss Federal Tribunal and generate the corresponding table.
+The input parameters are:

+- home_page: by default the home page is "https://www.bger.ch/ext/eurospider/live/fr/php/aza/http/index_aza.php?lang=fr&mode=index" and refers to home page of the list of latest decisions.
+- delay: by default this value is set to 5 seconds and refers to the time to wait when scraping a web page.
+- mc.cores: by default this value is set to 8 cores and refers to numbers of cores of your computer to use.
+The function pbmclapply is specific to UNIX system only, replace with parLapply for windows systems.
+- date_start and date_end: refer to the interval between which to retrieve the decision, please be aware that retrieving a month of decision can take around 15 minutes.